The Art of Cookery Made Plain and Easy: England

 The Art of Cookery was a bestseller for a century after its first publication, making Glasse one of the most famous cookbook authors of her time.
 The book was "by far the most popular cookbook in eighteenth-century Britain".

+Other writers stole her work without attribution.
+Penelope Bradshaw's book was published in the following year claiming to be the 10th edition.
+This included recipes taken from Glasse's book with amounts doubled or halved to conceal the duplication.

 It was rumoured for decades that despite the byline it was the work of a man, Samuel Johnson being quoted by James Boswell as observing at the publisher Charles Dilly's house that "Women can spin very well; but they cannot make a good book of cookery."

 In her 1754 book Professed Cookery, Glasse's contemporary Ann Cook launched an aggressive attack on The Art of Cookery using both a doggerel poem, with couplets such as "Look at the Lady in her Title Page, How fast it sells the Book, and gulls the Age", and an essay; the poem correctly accused Glasse of plagiarism.

 The Foreign Quarterly Review of 1844 commented that "there are many good receipts in the work, and it is written in a plain style."
 The review applauds Glasse's goal of plain language, but observes "This book has one great fault; it is disfigured by a strong anti-Galician [anti-French] prejudice."